StefanTeleaba/StefansGuideToEverything/Treasure/Magic Item Descriptions/Weapons/Specific Weapons/Longswords/Sword of Dragonblood.md

 *This sword is made from fine steel.
 It bears a number of small tally marks at the bottom of the blade near the hilt.*

 You gain a +3 bonus to attack rolls and damage rolls made with these magic weapons.
 ***Dragon Bane.*** You gain a +2 bonus to attack rolls against Dragons.
 These weapons deals an additional 2d6 damage on a Hit against Dragons.

-*Attuned to:*
 ***Dragon Slayer.*** This weapon gains an additional +1 bonus to damage rolls against Dragons for every Dragon it has slain.

 **Source:** *Dragons of Faerun v3.5, p.124*